 Ain't No Party Like A Rumspringa Party

 Throughout Amish country, rumspringa parties are notoriously crazy.
 According to a report from CBS, these parties can draw hundreds of teens.

 Police in LaGrange County, IN, arrested 40 teens over one weekend in January 2020 in relation to rumspringa parties.
 According to Chief Deputy Tracy Harker, "We have several of these kids, some of them are barely 15, 16 years old and they're out experimenting with alcohol and drugs."

 When Does Rumspringa Happen?

-Most Amish teens begin their rumpsringa at 16 years old, giving them enough life experience to somewhat function in normal society, while also providing enough time to lead a full life as a member of the community.
+Most Amish teens begin their rumpsringa at 16 years old, giving them enough life experience to function somewhat normally in society, while also providing enough time for them to lead a full life as a member of the community.

 Believe it or not, even the Amish have moved into the 21st century.
 Thanks to Facebook and smartphones, teens are able to put together crazy rumspringa parties with a few keystrokes.